Curbside Organics Waste Collection

 Share on Facebook Share on Twitter Share on Linkedin Email this link

-In September, the City of Kimberley launched our curbside organics collection program.
-This program is diverting waste from our landfill, reducing our greenhouse gas emissions, and returning organic material to the soil ecosystem.
+In September, the City of Kimberley launched its curbside organics collection program.
+This program diverts waste from our landfill, reduces our greenhouse gas emissions, and returns organic material to the soil ecosystem.

 Accepted Materials